 Riding the X95 Bus

-There are various buses that depart from here but the X95 stop is the one directly adjacent to the ticket office.
+There are various express buses that depart from here but the X95 stop is the one directly adjacent to the ticket office.
 You can also identify it by the LED display on the front of the bus.

-The bus announces the stops in English and ends its journey at Syntagma square.
+The bus announces the stops in English and ends its journey at Syntagma Square.
 If you are travelling from the airport to Piraeus, you should take the X96 bus.

 The other two buses that depart from here are the X93 to Kifisou Avenue and the X97 to Elliniko.
 The X95 is pretty convenient.
-However, the traffic on your way into the city can sometimes be pretty bad.

 This is especially the case if you are travelling at 5-6 pm rush hour, or on Friday and Saturday evenings.
 For this reason, the metro is usually the better option to get from Athens airport to the city.